If you are a mystery/procedural/crime thriller lover it’s no coincidence you are looking for a list of Tana French books in order.

 Patrick Spain and his two young children were assassinated in one of Ireland’s half-abandoned “luxury” complexes.
 Jenny, his wife, is in critical condition.
 Scorcher believes it will be a simple case to solve at first, but too many small details remain unexplained: the half-dozen baby monitors pointing to holes smashed in the walls, the files deleted from the family’s computer, Jenny’s story about a shadowy intruder slipping past the house’s locks.

 To make matters worse, Scorcher looks to be experiencing problems at home, as the case appears to have reawakened memories of their childhood in Broken Harbor in his sister Dina.
-Scorcher is caught between a rock and a hard place as she has a nervous breakdown and the pressure of the case.
+Scorcher is between a rock and a hard place as she has a nervous breakdown amid the pressure of the case.
 With everything around him collapsing, it looks like he will be fighting to hold it all together.

 “Broken Harbor proves anew that Tana French is one of the most talented crime writers alive.”